‘What’s On’ – what to do and where to visit on your Norfolk Short Break

 For arts and culture, there is a choice of theatres and cinemas, museums and galleries including the renowned Sainsbury Centre for Visual Arts (SCVA) at the University of East Anglia; the annual Norfolk and Norwich Festival happens every May, the UEA hosts a Spring Literary Festival, the Hostry Festival in October, and various other events take place throughout the year.

-For foodies there are cafés and restaurants at almost every turn, including great vegetarian and vegan offerings, as well as some fantastic food outlets on Norwich Market which also features many stalls selling fresh Norfolk produce together with a varied choice of ‘food-to-go’ outlets.
+For foodies there are cafés and restaurants at almost every turn, including great vegetarian and vegan offerings; Norwich Market features many stalls selling fresh Norfolk produce together with a varied choice of ‘food-to-go’ outlets.

-Within a short distance are many RSPB and NWT nature reserves (NWT Thorpe Marshes is just across the road); woodland, heathland, Broadland, coasts and marshes provide a variety of habitats for some of the country’s rarest species.
-RSPB Minsmere (home of BBC Springwatch) is about a 45 minute drive.
-At RSPB Strumpshaw Fen you can ‘Rent-a-Warden’ who will guide you around the reserve pointing out all the wildlife you see and hear and talk about the management of the reserve – email the reserve [email protected] or call 01603 715191 to book or click here for more information about Strumpshaw Fen.
+Within a short distance there are RSPB and NWT nature reserves (NWT Thorpe Marshes is just across the road); woodland, heathland, Broadland, coast and marsh provide a variety of habitats for some of the country’s rarest species.
+RSPB Minsmere (former home of BBC Springwatch) is about a 45 minute drive.
+At RSPB Strumpshaw Fen you can ‘Rent-a-Warden’ who will guide you around the reserve pointing out all the wildlife you see and hear and talk about the management of the reserve – email them or call 01603 715191 to book – click here for more information about Strumpshaw Fen.
 Local naturalist, wildlife holiday guide and NWT volunteer Chris Durdin also offers personal guided walks around NWT Thorpe Marshes for our guests in return for a donation to NWT (we suggest £25 – £30 per couple).
 Walks last approx. 2 hours.
 Contact Chris via his website www.honeyguide.co.uk to arrange.

 Walking routes abound, including Wherryman’s Way, a 35 mile route along the River Yare, the ancient 93 mile Peddars Way and Norfolk Coast Path, and Weaver’s Way, a 61 mile route from Cromer to Great Yarmouth.
 For something a little less challenging you can take a gentle amble around some of our pretty Norfolk villages.
-We have lots of information, routes and maps in the hotel and we can pack you up a picnic to take out for the day.
+We have lots of information, routes and maps at Reception and we can pack you up a picnic to take out for the day.

 There are too many heritage sites to mention with the ‘Norwich 12’, ‘the UK’s finest collection of individually outstanding heritage buildings’, NT and English Heritage properties, medieval churches, museums and gardens galore; whatever your taste, you will find something of interest.

 Norfolk is great for cycling but it’s not as flat as you may think!
-There are quiet lanes, marked trails around the Broads, and Thetford Forest for a bit of off-road adventure.
-You can take your bicycle on Bittern Line trains (advance booking recommended) and follow a number of routes from Bittern Line stations.
-A network of bike hire points around the county also offer tandems, child seats and trailers, safety equipment and more.
+There are quiet lanes, marked trails around the Broads, or Thetford Forest for a bit of off-road adventure.
+You can take your bicycle on Bittern Line trains (advance booking recommended) and follow a number of routes from their stations.
+A network of bike hire points around the county offers tandems, child seats and trailers, safety equipment and more.
 If you bring your own bikes you can store them securely overnight in our garage.

 For sailors and boaters, the Norfolk Broads offers a network of peaceful waterways on which you can slow down the pace of life and see an array of wildlife including iconic species such as Swallowtail butterflies, Norfolk Hawker dragonflies, Marsh Harrier and Bittern, maybe even an otter.
 You can hire sail, electric or motorised day boats or paddle your way along some of the more shallow channels in a canoe.
-The ‘CanoeMan’ offers guided canoe trails in spring and summer – see his website for details.
+The ‘CanoeMan’ offers guided canoe trails in spring and summer.

 Whenever you visit us, there’ll be lots happening: